peterparkedcar165/regularmod/README.md

 5. Hostile mobs have even further increased health (x2.8 ~ 3), attack damage (x1.75 ~ 2), armor (+6 ~ 12), and movement speed (+10~20%).
 6. When hostile mobs die, their exp dropped is increased based on their health and the killer player's Experience Multiplier attribute.
 7. Some Zombie-type mobs may spawn as "Infested", spawning further of the same type when they are killed.
+8. Some Hostile mobs will spawn with special effects that will appear in their names, such as: Speedy, Thorny, Venomous, Sporous, Freezing, Wintry, Tanky, Strong, Leeching, Vanishing,